dtegunov/membranorama/README.md

 If you have multiple point groups, you can move points between them by selecting the points, right-clicking the list, and selecting the name of the group you want to move them to.

 Points can be exported to a tab-delimited text file:
-–PositionXYZ: Coordinates in Angstrom, including the offset from the MRC header –VolumeXYZ: Coordinates in pixels within the tomogram –Offset: Offset from the original surface
+-PositionXYZ: Coordinates in Angstrom, including the offset from the MRC header
+-VolumeXYZ: Coordinates in pixels within the tomogram
+-Offset: Offset from the original surface
-–mXX: Fields of a 3x3 matrix describing the point's rotation, with the Z axis being the surface normal
+-mXX: Fields of a 3x3 matrix describing the point's rotation, with the Z axis being the surface normal

 Similarly, points can be imported from tab-delimited text files with the same field order, or from other Membranorama sessions.

 Point groups have several properties to help with the analysis:
-–Name: Click it to start editing, confirm the edit by pressing Enter.
+-Name: Click it to start editing, confirm the edit by pressing Enter.
-–Size: The box size in tomogram pixels.
+-Size: The box size in tomogram pixels.
-–Color: The default is to have slightly transparent colors, but you can make them opaque by changing the alpha channel value.
+-Color: The default is to have slightly transparent colors, but you can make them opaque by changing the alpha channel value.
-–N: Number of points in the group.
+-N: Number of points in the group.
-–Visibility: Show/hide all points in a group.
+-Visibility: Show/hide all points in a group.

 Point group depiction:
-–Box: Default, cube with an orientation stick.
+-Box: Default, cube with an orientation stick.
-–Model: You can load either an OBJ mesh, e. g. exported from UCSF Chimera; or let Membranorama create an isosurface from an MRC volume, e. g. a protein density refined in Relion.
+-Model: You can load either an OBJ mesh, e. g. exported from UCSF Chimera; or let Membranorama create an isosurface from an MRC volume, e. g. a protein density refined in Relion.
-–Local isosurface: Makes each point shape unique, representing the isosurface of the sub-tomogram within it.
+-Local isosurface: Makes each point shape unique, representing the isosurface of the sub-tomogram within it.
 Use it to locally sample the density landscape around the points.

-Surface patches:
+## Surface patches

 You can analyse local parts of the surface and flatten them to get as close to a 2D image of the curved membrane as possible.